20250203

 New Moon

 Dad went to Horton leaving Mum at Sue's for the day.
 We had a stocktake.
 It was Rob.
 It is two weeks since the last one.
 We are £12 down and the loss is in the Old Brewery Bitter.
 I tip too much away, and certainly cannot return all the spillages to the barrel.
 Ron stayed to lunch and had the steak and kidney.
 Discussed 'flexi-hours' which we are going to have pushed down our throats at the coming managers' meeting.
 The Scottish experiment has been a success.
 Before becoming a pub landlord I found the licensing laws totally ludicrous for the 20th century, but now I am at the other side of the bar I am undecided.
 Mum and Dad came back after 8.
 Mum laughed that it was the latest she's been out since her 'operation'.
 Mum is worried about Sue's gynaecological problems.
 She is awaiting a letter from Charing Cross Hospital.
 It is Lynn's opinion that Susan should have no further children.
 Pub quiet.
 Dull pool match.
 Ally drove Maureen home.
-I watched Ronald Reagan been sworn in for a further four years.
+I watched Ronald Reagan being sworn in for a further four years.
 It was an indoor job because of the weather.

 -=-